gmathieu/mg_libs/tests/README.txt

 * requires phpunit to be installed
 * ln -s Zend Framework library into library/Zend
-* use the schema/data from the sql directory
 * update phpunit.xml's DB information to reflect your own
+* import sql/schema.sql into the DB table specified in phpunit.xml
 * run phpunit in this directory to run tests